tamalsaha/learn-nats/revsvc/README.md

               [ OK ] pushed to a total of 1 nats-server
 ```

-# A represents Admin account
+# A represents an Admin account
 ```
 > nsc add account A
 [ OK ] generated and stored account key "ABBT43KI7PLDNI5555ZWDXJDSGWOO6UZ3SBIXXOI7EDILR67NUTSI4EL"